bulidaguzan/patent_processing/readme.md

 - Implement automated CI/CD pipeline
 - Add performance optimization for high-traffic scenarios
 - Implement a notification system for campaign managers
+- Expand Swagger documentation with more examples and use cases